binipringle/intro-to-dh/_readings/1-shortguide.md

 - Attribution
 ---

-In the field of Digital Humanities we use digital technologies to do humanities work and humanistic methods of inquiry to critically analyze digital technologies.
-This is a short answer to the question of what the digital humanities are, and one which begs further elaboration.
-Like most academic fields, digital humanities is constantly being defined and redefined.
-Therefore, a good starting point to look for a definition is [Wikipedia, the Free Encyclopedia](https://en.wikipedia.org/w/index.php?title=Digital_humanities&oldid=990774761), where the entry is regularly updated and revised.
+Digital Humanities uses digital technologies to do humanities work and humanistic modes of inquiry to analyze digital technologies.
+As a relatively new academic field, digital humanities is constantly growing and changing.
+Therefore, a good first place to look to for a definition of the field is [Wikipedia, the Free Encyclopedia](https://en.wikipedia.org/w/index.php?title=Digital_humanities&oldid=990774761), where the entry is regularly updated and revised.
 For readers without internet access, the first two sections of the Wikipedia entry are published below.

 # Digital Humanities

 Digital humanities (DH) is an area of scholarly activity at the intersection of computing or digital technologies and the disciplines of the humanities.
-It includes the systematic use of digital resources in the humanities, as well as the analysis of their application. [^1] [^2] DH can be defined as new ways of doing scholarship that involve collaborative, transdisciplinary, and computationally engaged research, teaching, and publishing.[3]
-It brings digital tools and methods to the study of the humanities with the recognition that the printed word is no longer the main medium for knowledge production and distribution. [^3]
+It includes the systematic use of digital resources in the humanities, as well as the analysis of their application. [^1] [^2] DH can be defined as new ways of doing scholarship that involve collaborative, transdisciplinary, and computationally engaged research, teaching, and publishing. [^3] It brings digital tools and methods to the study of the humanities with the recognition that the printed word is no longer the main medium for knowledge production and distribution. [^3]

 [^1]: Drucker, Johanna (September 2013).
 "Intro to Digital Humanities: Introduction".
 UCLA Center for Digital Humanities.
 Retrieved December 26, 2016.